Nerves and blood vessels may be squeezed as they go through the tight passageway from the neck to the chest.

 Through a stethoscope placed on the collar bone or near the top of the armpit, doctors may hear sounds indicating abnormal blood flow (bruits) in an artery that is being squeezed by nearby structures.
 Or doctors may take an x-ray of the neck to look for an extra rib in the part of the spine that runs through the neck.

-Angiography Angiography In angiography, x-rays are used to produce detailed images of blood vessels.
-It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more of the arteries in the arm (brachial arteries) may be done to detect abnormal blood flow.
+Angiography Angiography Angiography is a type of medical imaging that uses x-rays and a contrast agent to produce images of blood vessels.
+In angiography, x-rays are used to produce detailed images of blood vessels... read more of the arteries in the arm (brachial arteries) may be done to detect abnormal blood flow.
 In this test, x-rays are taken after a substance that is visible on x-rays (radiopaque contrast agent) is injected into the bloodstream.

 For most people with symptoms of thoracic outlet syndrome, physical therapy and exercise result in improvement.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) and antidepressants given in low doses may also help.